 This can only work if you know who you are trying to attract.
 That way, you know exactly what will stop them right in their tracks and make them keep reading the page.

-As much as you promote your products, services, you want to make sure that you are promoting the brand of you too.
+As much as you promote your products and services, you want to make sure that you are promoting your brand too.
 People want to associate with the person more than the business.

 The person behind a business gives life to it.